bbauska/W3Cx-3of5/README.md

 1.  &lt;span **[translate=&quot;no&quot;]** class=&quot;author&quot;&gt;[Michel Ham]&lt;/span&gt;

 In the above example, a &lt;span&gt; element defines an author (of a blog, for example) who is named Michel Ham.
-However, his family name is the same as pork and would be translated to &quot;Michel Jambon&quot; in French, or Michel Jamón in Spanish\...
+However, his family name is the same as pork and would be translated to &quot;Michel Jambon&quot; in French, or Michel Jamón in Spanish&period;&period;&period;

-Using the translate=&quot;no&quot; attribute should prevent this behavior\...
+Using the translate=&quot;no&quot; attribute should prevent this behavior&period;&period;&period;

 1.  &lt;span **[translate=&quot;no&quot;]** class=&quot;author&quot;&gt;[Michel Ham]&lt;/span&gt; is a professor